proabiral/inception/README.md

 Also, `inception` because this is the first tool I am open sourcing.

 ### TODO
-1) Add more vulnerability checks
+1. Add more vulnerability checks
-2) Implement ReGex search in Response
+2. Implement ReGex search in Response
-3) Add key to each test case in provider.json and option to select/ignore a test case
+3. Add key to each test case in provider.json and option to select/ignore a test case
-4) Output result to file
+4. Output result to file
-5) Randomize User-Agent
+5. Randomize User-Agent
-6) Code refactor
+6. Code refactor

 ## Thanks
-Thanks to [Iceman](https://twitter.com/Ice3man543) for reviewing the tool and the suggesting this cool name.
+Thanks to [Iceman](https://twitter.com/Ice3man543) for reviewing the tool and suggesting this cool name.
 Also concurrency module has been shamelessly stolen from his [Subover project](https://github.com/Ice3man543/SubOver)